Please provide your zip code to see plans in your area.

-Individual health insurance was historically less expensive than group coverage (although employers usually pay a significant portion of the premiums for group coverage).
-This was because individual plans were medically underwritten in nearly every state prior to 2014, making pre-existing conditions an obstacle to getting coverage.
+Prior to 2014, individual health insurance was generally much less costly than group coverage in most states (although employers usually pay a significant portion of the premiums for group coverage, sometimes giving enrollees the impression that their coverage is much less expensive than it actually is).
+The reason for the significant price discrepancy pre-2014 was because individual plans were medically underwritten in nearly every state, making pre-existing conditions an obstacle to getting coverage.
 In addition, the level of coverage was traditionally less than what group plans offered (for example, most group plans covered maternity, while individual plans typically excluded this benefit before the ACA mandated it).

 All of this changed in 2014 though, when the bulk of the ACA’s reforms took effect.
-Individual plans became more benefit-rich with the introduction of the ACA’s essential health benefits, and also became guaranteed issue (although enrollment is limited to open enrollment and special enrollment periods).
-Subsidies are available to help millions of people pay a portion of the premiums, as long as they purchase through the exchanges.
+Individual plans became more benefit-rich with the introduction of the ACA’s essential health benefits, and also became guaranteed issue, meaning that eligibility is no longer based on medical history and applicants no longer face higher premiums or rejected applications due to a pre-existing condition (but the trade-off is that enrollment is now limited to one annual open enrollment period and special enrollment periods triggered by qualifying events).